kaapana/kaapana/docs/source/development_guide.rst

 When we are finished with the implementation, we can push the algorithm to our registry.
 To do so, we create a ``files`` directory beside the docker file of the original container and put a copy of our script inside it.
-Then we adjust our dockerfile such that the container executes the script.
+Then we adjust our docker file such that the container executes the script.

 .. literalinclude:: ../../templates_and_examples/examples/proccessing-pipelines/extract-study-id/proccessing-containers